marklawlor/react-session-hook/README.md

   // Set value to null to explicitly set a session that never expires
   expiration: Date (optional)

-  // Returned object be passed to setSession
+  // Returned object passed to setSession
   // Notes:
   //   - will not be fired if isAuthenticated = false
   //   - will be fired before the refreshInterval